-With an easy-to-navigate system and the most elegant interface, ButtonDown is worth checking out.
+With an easy-to-navigate system and subjectively the most elegant interface of email marketing software in this list, ButtonDown is worth checking out.

-ButtonDown offers plenty of integrations with other popular marketing tools and has free and paid tiers.
+ButtonDown offers plenty of integrations with other popular marketing tools and platforms and offers free and paid tiers.
 Add to this the built-in analytics and the ability to run multiple newsletters from the same account, ButtonDown is not only flexible, but user-friendly, and inexpensive.

 The tool offers two pricing plans that are easy to understand and involve no hidden fees.